 Once sitting comfortably a reflex action causes the bladder muscle to tighten, we consciously relax our pelvic floor muscles and urine then flows freely away as the bladder empties.

 Women often hover over a toilet.
 If you do not sit down your pelvic floor muscles do not fully relax.
 If these muscles are tense your bladder may then not be able to fully empty.

-A time to repeat the process
+A day in the life of your bladder: a time to repeat the process

 This process of filling and emptying continues throughout the day and night.
 Your bladder should never dominate your thoughts and dictate your daily activities.
 The whole process should occur in the background of your life.